appistack/appistack/README.md

 ## Appistack

 Appistack is a technology stack template for startups and API-driven applications.

-It was designed with Hackathon developers in mind:
+### Designed with Hackathons in mind

-Appistack enables developers to hit the ground running with an API and single page app deployed to Heroku/Divshot in two hours or less.
+Appistack enables developers to hit the ground running with an API and single page app deployed to Heroku/Divshot in less than an hour.
-Get the CRUD out of the way and start building.
+If you follow the deploy instructions below, you'll have a publicly facing Rails API with user registration and a single-page Angular app with CORS configured.
+And you can do this all for free, with [Heroku](https://www.heroku.com/), [Sendgrid](https://sendgrid.com/) and [Divshot](https://divshot.com/).
+So get the CRUD out of the way and start building.

-Appistack includes the following projects:
+Appistack includes the following project templates:

-- [appistack/appistack-rails](http://github.com/appistack/appistack-rails): An API-only implementation of Rails with token authentication.
+- [appistack-rails](http://github.com/appistack/appistack-rails): An API-only implementation of Rails with token authentication.
-- [appistack/appistack-ng](http://github.com/appistack/appistack-ng): An AngularJS/Bootstrap soundboard app, with great examples for webaudio and canvas.
+- [appistack-ng](http://github.com/appistack/appistack-ng): An AngularJS/Bootstrap soundboard app, with great examples for webaudio and canvas.
-- [appistack/appistack-swift](http://github.com/appistack/appistack-swift): An iOS soundboard app written in bleeding edge Swift 2.0.
+- [appistack-swift](http://github.com/appistack/appistack-swift): An iOS soundboard app written in *bloody edge* Swift 2.0.
+Requires XCode7 Beta 4.
-- appistack/appistack-droid: An Android soundboard app (coming soon)
+- appistack-droid: An Android soundboard app (coming soon)
-- appistack/appistack-ionic: An ionic implementation of the Angular app.
+- appistack-ionic: An ionic implementation of the Angular app (coming soon)
+- other project templates could include: Backbone, Ember, React, iOS (Objective-C), Django

 ## Appistack Goals

+Because these template projects are intended to be [relevantly] used again in the future, they are written in bleeding edge versions of the frameworks, like Rails 4.2, Angular 1.4 and Swift 2.0.

-#### Generic Featureset
+#### Generic Feature Set

 The features are fairly generic.
 That is, for the most part, Appistack only has the features that every startup application would need to begin with.
 The API has token-based authentication, which is a must for Android/iOS apps.
 The client apps all have user registration & login built into them.
 The Angular app already includes UI for email confirmation and password reset flows.

-There are just three models in each app: Users, Artists and Sounds, which is an exception to the goal of a generic set of features.
-Developers will need to rip out the code for Artist & Sounds, as their app will likely use a different set of models.  ...
+There are just three models in each app: Users, Artists and Sounds.
+You'll need to rip out the code for Artist & Sounds, as your app will likely use a different set of models.
+However, I wanted to demonstrate Appistack's modular architecture in a very interactive way.
+Also, there's some great examples of how to use WebAudio/Canvas together to implement custom audio in the web, with graphics.

-#### Generic Technical Implemenation
+#### Generic Technical Implementation

 The technical implementation is designed to be as generic as possible, so you can just fork the projects and build on top of them.
 This way, you can hit the ground running instead of spending a ton of time ripping code out.